Joseph A. Simon, MICHIGAN CRIMINAL defense attorney

 Contact us for a Free Confidential Consultation

 Located in Ann Arbor, Michigan, the Law Offices of Joseph A. Simon handles all criminal defense matters primarily in Washtenaw County but also service all surrounding counties.
-Contact us to receive a free, confidential consultation with one of our attorneys.
+Contact us to receive a free, confidential consultation with one of our attorneys at 734-887-6200 or email Mr. Simon at joe@simoncriminaldefense.com.